MilenkoMarkovic/propertyandroid/README.md

 # propertyandroid

-Reproduce simple app(yarn,Node,Andorid) to be tested for AppCenter build.
+Reproduce simple app(yarn,Node,Android) to be tested for AppCenter build.